 Groundfloor risks: Is Groundfloor safe to invest with?

-There's a lot that can go wrong with a fix-and-flip or new construction project, and many of those problems cost a lot of money to rectify.
-Each investor therefore should have a thorough understanding of investments’ potential risks and their own personal risk tolerance when choosing to invest through Groundfloor.
+There's a lot that can go wrong with a fix-and-flip or new construction project, and many of those problems cost a lot of money to fix.
+Because of that, a borrower can quickly run into trouble.
+So, before choosing to invest through Groundfloor, it's important for investors to have a thorough understanding of not only the potential risks of these loans but also their own personal risk tolerance.

-If a borrower defaults, Groundfloor will pursue foreclosure to take the property.
-The foreclosure process is expensive and time-consuming, and each state governs the process with different rules.
-Some have long waiting periods, and when it's all said and done, investors can lose some, or all, of their investment once the process is finished.
-On average, investors have received 84% of their invested capital back after a foreclosure.
+The biggest risk is a borrower default.
+If this happens, Groundfloor will pursue foreclosure to take the property, if necessary.
+The foreclosure process can be expensive and time-consuming, and each state governs the process with different rules.
+On average, investors have received 78% of their invested capital after a foreclosure.

-Like banks who aren't equipped to deal with real estate owned (REO) properties, Groundfloor prefers not to take possession of a foreclosed property.
-Borrowers' plans and progress are closely monitored, and if there's an indication of default, Groundfloor will either proactively push default to quickly liquidate the funds and return investor principal or work with the borrower to create a workout plan.
-Most of the time, a default is a temporary setback on the project and a reworking of the deal terms fixes the issue.
+Like banks, which aren't equipped to deal with real estate-owned (REO) properties, Groundfloor prefers not to take possession of a foreclosed property.
+That's why it closely monitors borrower plans and progress.
+If there's an indication of a potential default, Groundfloor will either proactively push default to quickly liquidate the funds and return investor principal or work with the borrower to create a workout plan.

 Many of Groundfloor's loans are true deferred-payment balloon loans that do not pay monthly interest.
-That means you'll have to wait for the project's end to get any of your money back.
-And without the reminder of how the loan is performing in the way of monthly income, it's important to read the monthly reports to make sure the project is moving forward as it should.
+That means you'll have to wait for the project's end to see a return.